kyavu/cse15l-lab-reports/lab1.md

 - It is not an error as it simply changing the working directory to given path.

 ![Image](lsdirect.PNG)
-- The working directory was /home for the first screenshot while the second screenshot had /lecture1.
+- The working directory was /home.
-- Command produces a list of the files in lecture1 but the second screenshot (when adding a path) displays an error.
+- Command produces a list of the files in lecture1.
-- It is not an error in the first screenshot but adding the path of lecture1 and trying to access home caused an error.
+- It is not an error as there was access to the path of /home/lecture1 thus being able to output a list of all the files.
-- It cannot access the directory as it does not exist in lecture1.
-It does however, exist in the first screenshot (home) thus displaying in the first screenshot.

 ## Example of using the command with a path to a file as an argument: